amir20/dozzle/docs/guide/supported-env-vars.md

 ## Healthcheck

 Dozzle supports healthcheck using `dozzle healthcheck` command.
 It is not enabled by default as it adds extra CPU usage.
-To use `healthcheck` you need to configure it.
+To use `healthcheck`, you need to configure it.

 See [healthcheck](/guide/healthcheck) for more information.